zng-ui/zng/TODO/_current.md

+* Use the `Deadline` type in all timer functions.
+* Review timers, deadline timer is not working correctly.

 * Implement loading handle for headless.
-* Is a window loading again after respawn?

-* Use loading handle the `save_config` property.
+* Implement `WindowLoadedEvent` properties.

 * Implement optional loading handle usage of this in the `image!` widget.
 * Use loading handle in the window icon.

-* Use the `Deadline` type in all timer functions.

 * Review, can we remove outer-transform/bounds?
     - It is updated in `push_inner` anyway.